nestjs/docs.nestjs.com/content/techniques/sql.md

 });
 ```

-It works the same as `useClass` with one critical difference - `TypeOrmModule` will lookup imported modules to reuse an already created `ConfigService`, instead of instantiating it on its own.
+This construction works the same as `useClass` with one critical difference - `TypeOrmModule` will lookup imported modules to reuse an existing `ConfigService` instead of instantiating a new one.

 #### Example